MatBar99/Master_Thesis_ASR/README.md

 # Master_Thesis_ASR

-This is a beta version of my Master Thesis project.
+This is my Master Thesis project.

-Python version: 3.8.10

 # Installation
 Follow these steps to install it on your PC: